 All children need guidance from parents in learning how to behave at times.
 Even children with easy temperaments sometimes have days where they act out or feel angry, frustrated, or emotional.
 But there are some children and adolescents who experience a persistent pattern of anger and rebellion against authority.
 They may be constantly disruptive at home and in the classroom.
 These children are sometimes diagnosed with Oppositional Defiant Disorder.
 Family Therapy for children with behavioral or emotional disorders can bring many benefits to the entire family.

-When children are struggling with behavior or emotional difficulties, family intervention is shown to be the most successful form of therapy.
+When children are struggling with behavior or emotional difficulties, family intervention is shown to be the most successful forms of therapy.
 All behavior and emotion exist within a context.
 For children, the family, and the school environment has both a direct and indirect impact on how they think, feel, and behave.

 Therapy for parents who struggle with child behavior is an effective resource that helps them understand what exactly is contributing to their child’s behavior problems.
 It also teaches strategies that will help bring out the best in their child.

 Evidence shows having an outside expert offer guidance and advice is an effective form of treatment for parents struggling to manage difficult behavior.
 In addition,

 Cognitive Behavior Therapy is also shown to be an effective treatment for children and adolescents with behavioral problems.
 This method teaches the child to manage thoughts, emotions, and behavior and can be an effective tool that he or she can use in all areas of life.